 Drug abuse exacts a profound toll on health and society, transcending the familiar narratives.
 Physically, long-term stimulant use can lead to dental erosion and cardiovascular issues, while opioid misuse escalates the risk of infectious diseases.
 Mentally, persistent cannabis use may impact cognitive functions.
 Socially, substance abuse contributes to unemployment, strained relationships, and increased criminal activity.

-The financial burden on healthcare systems is immense, with substance-related hospitalizations straining resources.
+The financial burden on healthcare systems is immense, with substance-related hospitalisations straining resources.
 Beyond individual struggles, drug abuse disrupts community cohesion, perpetuating cycles of isolation and mistrust.
-Understanding these nuanced consequences is crucial for formulating effective interventions and fostering a resilient, interconnected society.
+Understanding these nuanced consequences is critical for crafting drug abuse treatment plans that foster a resilient, interconnected society.

 The Signs of Drug Addiction